The Venetian Rule in Kefalonia and its Imprint

 From the Castle of Agios Georgios to Argostoli

-The gradual shift of the population towards the coast – mainly towards Argostoli – brought about significant changes.
+The gradual shift of the population towards the coast - mainly towards Argostoli - brought about significant changes.
 Argostoli, initially controversial due to its vulnerability to raids, developed into an important port, thanks to Venetian investments in infrastructure and maritime organization.
-In the 17th and 18th centuries, the bay of Argostoli became one of the safest natural harbors in the Ionian, allowing the development of trade and shipbuilding activities.
+In the 17th and 18th centuries, Argostoli Bay became one of the safest natural harbors in the Ionian, allowing the development of trade and shipbuilding activities.

-The society of Venetian Rule
+The society of Venetian rule

 Aristocrats, notables, and rural populations

 Rural communities continued to constitute the majority of the population.
 The cultivation of land, olive groves, and vineyards were already developed, but under Venetian administration, agricultural production acquired a new organization.
-Venice, with the systematic taxation of agricultural products, created a framework that strengthened the concentration of production in the hands of large landowners.
+Venice, with its systematic taxation of agricultural products, created a framework that strengthened the concentration of production in the hands of large landowners.
 Thus, a hierarchical society was formed where farmers were dependent on the notables, but at the same time had more autonomy compared to other areas under Ottoman rule.

 Economy and trade